lukasmartinelli/lukasmartinelli.github.io/_posts/2015-10-16-creating-diff-maps-for-regression-testing.md

 You can preview the raster MBTiles in your browser and look through all the changes you made on all zoom levels.

-## Conslusion
+## Conclusion

-Ensuring quality of your maps is not that hard and tools like tilelive make it really easy to extract and compare tiles.
+Ensuring quality of your maps is not that hard and tools like [tilelive](https://github.com/mapbox/tilelive) make it really easy to extract and compare tiles.
-For the greatest benefit you can include visual regression into your CI workflow.
+For greater benefit you should include visual regression into your CI workflow.